Validating the Galaxy and Quasar Catalog-Level Blinding Scheme for the DESI 2024 analysis: DESI DR1 BLINDING SCHEME

 For validating the blinding scheme, we randomly select 8 pairs of \wowa, shown as black dots in \cref{fig:w0-wa_plane_zeffcombined_8realisations_4paper_0.4-2.1}, as well as two \fnl\ values ($\pm$20), to blind our mock catalogs.
 This validation is described in \cref{sec:validation-wmocks}.

 To blind the data catalogs, we generate a list of 1,000 random combinations of \wowa, all within the white region of \cref{fig:w0-wa_plane_zeffcombined_8realisations_4paper_0.4-2.1}.
 Then, from the list of 1,000 pairs of \wowa, we randomly select one to blind our data catalog (using the same pair of values for all our tracers), following the prescription in \cref{sec:blinding-scheme}.
-We do not disclose the parameters used for blinding the data given that not all the DESI DR1 papers are unblinded as of this writing; note that the same blinding is used for BAO, RSD and \fnl\ DESI analyses.
+We do not disclose the parameters used for blinding the data given that not all the DESI DR1 papers are unblinded as of this writing; note that the same blinding is used for BAO, RSD, and \fnl\ DESI analyses.
+Importantly, even the `blinding team' did not have access to the specific blinding parameters.
+This ensures that ongoing projects, such as the \fnl\ and RSD validations, remain securely blinded despite the unblinding of BAO results.

 By adhering to these principles, our DESI DR1 blinding scheme aims to provide a reliable and effective means to mitigate the confirmation bias effect, thereby ensuring the integrity of the DESI DR1 cosmology analysis.